Semiparametric point process modeling of blinking artifacts in PALM: Introduction

 \section{Introduction}

-In their 2006 paper \citep{Betzig2006}, Eric Betzig and his collaborators showed how it is possible to localize multiple fluorescing proteins within a diffraction limited spot, using photoactiveable fluorescent proteins (PA-FP).
+Breaking the resolution limit imposed on classical fluorescence microscopy has been made possible by the advent of super resolution methods \citep{Huang2009}.
+Among these, PALM \citep{Betzig2006} has become a popular tool for the acquisition of point maps of individual molecules, achieved by the use of photoactivatable fluorescent proteins (PA-FPs).
 PA-FPs can be activated, read, and permanently photobleached in stochastic fashion.
-By splitting up the fluorescent signal coming from different PA-FP into separate time intervals, each protein can be independently localized with high precision, even when they are closely located in space \citep{Yamanaka2014}.
+The resulting separation of fluorescent signal in time-space will, with high probability, be sufficient to individually localize the PA-FPs present in a given sample \citep{Yamanaka2014}.

-Unfortunately, it is the nature of PA-FPs to stochastically enter and reemerge from dark states a number of times before permanently bleaching, leading to multiple appearances of the same protein \citep{Annibale2011, Fricke2015}.
+Unfortunately, it is the nature of PA-FPs to enter and reemerge from dark states a number of times before permanently bleaching, leading to multiple appearances of the same protein \citep{Annibale2011a, Fricke2015}.
 For analysis of the spatial organization of molecules, these reappearances lead to erroneous conclusions, unless explicitly dealt with \citep{Shivanandan2014}.
-In addition, camera discretization effects complicate and exacerbate the multiple appearance problem \citep{Griffi_2020, Patel2019a}, and an understanding of both PA-FP photophysics and camera discretization effects is thus required to properly remedy the situation.
+In particular, analysis of the clustering properties of proteins, a common goal in PALM studies, is an increasingly contentious topic \citep{Rossboth2018}.
+Making matters worse, direct modeling of the blinking artifacts is complicated due to camera discretization of the continuous fluorescent signals \citep{Griffi_2020, Patel2019a}, and an understanding of both PA-FP photophysics and discretization effects is required to properly remedy the situation.